 Newish: The Springs

 T.B.D. in Greenpoint always felt shockingly large, like you could bring a group of 20 and still find seats for everyone in their massive backyard.
 Newcomer The Springs has gussied up the space quite a bit, giving it a Palm Springs makeover with flamingo wallpaper and retro-modern flair inside, and an outdoor area filled with lounge chairs and bright, monochromatic murals that mimic a poolside scene minus the pool.
 It feels made for Instagram, but it’s certainly a prettier setting for your posse.—N.D.

 Rum and reggae rule the day at Lover’s Rock, the coolest bar you’re missing out on if you never get to Stuyvesant Heights.
 Grab a signature drink like the Rum & Ting or The Ramone on the cheap during happy hour and head out to the back patio, buzzing with happy locals and excellent music from the DJ booth inside.
 The backyard closes at 11pm sharp and it gets packed late at night—so come early and stay awhile.
 You won’t want to leave.—Ellen Killoran

 Lovers Rock, 419 Tompkins Ave., Bedford-Stuyvesant

 Rooftop season is upon us.
 At 1 Hotel, it’s easy to feel like a Master of the Universe while sipping on a craft cocktail, gazing at unparalleled views of the Manhattan skyline.
 The plunge pool opens on Memorial Day, and from 1-6pm on weekends, non-hotel-guests can splash around during the 21 + summer pool party.
-Yes, it’s fancy; make a reservation.—MCP
+Yes, it’s fancy; make a reservation.
+You could cap off the evening here during a day trip to Dumbo.—MCP

 1 Hotel Roof Garden & Bar, 60 Furman St., Dumbo